ESMA guide

 Although ESMA is a standalone organization, it is fully accountable to the European Parliament.
 It regularly makes an appearance before the Economic and Monetary Affairs Committee (ECON) to make a formal report.

-The organization is also fully accountable to the Council of the European Union and European Commission and is this expected to make a report of its operations at meetings but also through an Annual Report.
+The organization is also fully accountable to the Council of the European Union and European Commission and is thus expected to report its operations at meetings and through an Annual Report.

 ESMA Regulations

-The ESMA latest regulations greatly focus on Binary Options and CFD trading (both those that are regulated and those that are not regulated within the EU.
+The ESMA’s latest regulations greatly focus on Binary Options and CFD trading, both those that are regulated and those that are not regulated within the EU.

 ESMA Binary Options Regulations

-Binary option is as well referred to as an assets-or-nothing option.
-It provides a fixed compensation when the option is “in the money” upon expiration or nothing at all if it expires “out of the money”.
+Binary options are also referred to as an assets-or-nothing option.
+They provide a fixed compensation when the option is “in the money” upon expiration or nothing at all if it expires “out of the money”.

-Another difference is that binary option is automatically exercised.
+Another difference is that binary options are automatically exercised.
 This implies that the investor doesn’t have a choice of either buying or selling on the underlying asset at the expiration of the contract.

-This form of trading gain extra popularity because of its simplicity – a basic “Yes” or “No” choice was the only thing the individual requires to trade.
+This form of trading gained extra popularity because of its simplicity – a basic “Yes” or “No” choice was the only thing the individual required to trade.

 CFDs and the new ESMA regulation